 N. rESEARCH / PUBLICATIONS STEMMING FROM managerial consultatioNs INCLUDING problem diagnosiS, policy development, program evaluation, seminars to seed practitioner experimentation and new program implementation, monitoring and evaluation.

-O. JOINT PROJECTS WITH STUDENTS (E.G., URSA, CASE STUDIES FROM STUDENT PRACTITIONERS, FORCE MULTIPLIERS, MENTORING, ETC.) (DISSEMINATION OF SOME OF THE WORK PRODUCTS FROM SECTIONS (n) AND (o) MAY BE LIMITED DUE TO CONFIDENTIALITY AGREEMENTS WITH CRIMINAL JUSTICE AGENCIES).
+O. JOINT PROJECTS WITH STUDENTS THAT RESULT IN DISSEMINATION OF WORK PRODUCTS, E.G., URSA, CASE STUDIES FROM STUDENT PRACTITIONERS, FORCE MULTIPLIERS, OR MENTORING, (DISSEMINATION OF SOME OF THE WORK PRODUCTS FROM SECTIONS (n) AND (o) MAY BE LIMITED BECAUSE THE WORK IS EITHER PROPRIETARY OR CLASSIFIED).

-P. SPEAKING AT CONFERENCES, PRACTITIONER CONFERENCES AND SEMINARS, PUBLIC FORA AND MEETINGS HOSTED BY PRIVATE VENTURES ETC.
+P.PRESENTATIONS AT ACADEMIC AND PRACTITIONER CONFERENCES, SEMINARS AND TRAINING.

-Q. DEVELOPMENT OF CONFERENCES ATTRACTIVE TO PRACTITIONERS, ACADEMICS AND THE PUBLIC (E.G., VILLAGES, LAW ENFORCEMENT AND OTHER JUSTICE PROFESSIONALS).
+Q. DEVELOPMENT OF CONFERENCES ATTRACTIVE TO PRACTITIONERS, ACADEMICS AND THE PUBLIC WITH THE INTENT OF DEVELOPING KNOWLEDGE AND RESEARCH OPPORTUNITIES.

 D. Criteria for Public and University Service